Which is the most successful football club ever to hail from Anglesey?

 Amlwch Town (30 honours)

-After winning the Welsh Alliance title in 2001-02, they spent two seasons at the highest level they have reached in the Cymru Alliance.
+After winning the Welsh Alliance title in 2001-02, they spent two seasons at the highest level they have reached – the Cymru Alliance.

 Since then they have been up and down the pyramid and will compete in the tier 4 North Wales Coast West Premier Division in 2020-21.

-Amlwch are one of the most accomplished teams ever to compete in the Anglesey League and they have an excellent ladies team too.
+Amlwch are one of the most accomplished teams ever from the island and they have an excellent ladies team too.

 League titles: Anglesey League 8; Welsh Alliance 1; Gwynedd League 1.

 Cups: NWCFA Junior Cup 3; JW Lees Shield 1; Dargie Cup 4; Megan Cup 4; Elias Cup 3; AEEU Cup 1; Alves Cup 2; Cwpan Gwynedd 1; Eryri Shield 1.

 In the 1950s and 60s, the Harbourmen were among the most formidable teams along the North Wales coast, led by the astonishing goalscoring feats of the late, great and legendary Tommy Welsh.